pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Instructions on how to use the massively parallel PFD application

+\item To create some example files with input, we copy data included in the PFD install directory:

-These files could, for example, contain the entries of a 4x4 matrix of rational functions on which the partial fraction decomposition should be computed. \item Moreover, we need a directory for temporary files used during the calculation, which should be accessible from all machines involved in the computation:
+These files contain the entries of a 1x10 row of matrix of rational functions for which the partial fraction decomposition should be computed. \item Finally, a directory for temporary files is need.
+This directory will be used during runtime, and should be accessible from all machines involved in the computation:

-\end{itemize} We start Singular, telling it where to find the library and the shared object file for the PFD application:
+\end{itemize} We can now start \textsc{Singular}, telling it where to find the library and the shared object file for the PFD application: